Astro v5.0-beta

 getCollection()

 , the order in which entries are returned may be different than before.
-If you need a specific order, you should sort the collection entries yourself. image().refine()
+If you need a specific order, you must sort the collection entries yourself. image().refine()

 is not supported.
 If you need to validate the properties of an image you will need to do this at runtime in your page or component.- the